Kenshiki Labs

 • Full attestation chain on every output

-The Kenshiki contract
+The Kenshiki Labs contract

 Same contract.
-Provable execution.
+Attested execution.

 • No external dependency at runtime — fully self-contained